sericks007/cognitive-toolkit-docs/articles/Speech/Home.md

 * Supports multiple recognition modes to enable optimized results in different user scenarios.
 The *Speech to Text* APIs currently support *interactive*, *conversation*, and *dictation* mode.
 * Real-time continuous recognition.
 The *Speech to Text* supports client to receive the interim recognition results of the words that have been recognized so far.
 The speech service also supports end-of-speech detection.
 * Supports capitalization and punctuation, masking profanity, and text normalization.
+* Integration with language understanding.
+Besides converting the input audio into text, the *Speech to Text* provides applications an additional capability to understand what the text means.
+It uses the [Language Understanding Intelligent Service(LUIS)](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/Home) to extract intents and entities from the recognized text.
 * Provides both REST and client libraries for running on various platforms (Windows, Android, iOS) using different languages (C#, Java, JavaScript, Object-C).

 Developers can choose use either [REST](GetStarted/GetStartedREST) or [Microsoft Speech Client Libraries](GetStarted/GetStartedClientLibraries) to access APIs for coverting speech to text.